johnpapa/shopping-for-codespaces/README.md

    });
    ```

-1. You press `<F5>` to debug and select `Node.js` as the profile and the debugger launches the application.
+1. Press `<F5>` to debug and select `Node.js` as the profile and the debugger launches the application.
-1. You open the browser and see your changes worked!
+1. Open the browser and see your changes worked!

    > Copilot just helped you write the code to sort the products directly in CodeSpaces in the browser.